johnspackman/chrome-remote-multiplex/README.md

 # chrome-remote-multiplex
-Proxy Server application for Chrome DevTools Clients to simultaneously connect to a single Remote Debugger (ie Chrome Headless) instance.
+Proxy Server application which allows *multiple* Chrome DevTools Clients to simultaneously connect to a *single* Remote Debugger
+(ie Chrome Headless) instance.

 Google Chrome Headless (or any other Devtools Protocol implementation) only allows one client to control